Estimated reading time: 6 minutes

 We’re on a mission to help you think differently about your weeds.

-Every time we talk about weeds with gardeners, there are always a few people that are very resistant to the idea that they should welcome—and dare we say it, even encourage—weeds under their fruit trees.
+Every time we talk about weeds with gardeners, there are always a few people who are very resistant to the idea that they should welcome—and dare we say it, even encourage—weeds under their fruit trees.

 What is a weed?

-Actually, no plants are intrinsically “bad”.
-This is even true of the ones that have characteristics that make them unpleasant to have around (Gorse, anyone?) or possibly dangerous to an ecosystem (think wild blackberries in the Australian bush).
+This is even true of those with characteristics that make them unpleasant to have around (Gorse, anyone?) or possibly dangerous to an ecosystem (think wild blackberries in the Australian bush).

 It’s even true (and this might be a difficult pill to swallow) of pervasive grasses like couch grass and kikuyu.